 Online customer reviews are the most immediate and direct source of information to find out what people are saying about your brand and products.
 Read the reviews and send the information back to product teams.
 Address the issues highlighted in the reviews through improved offerings and services, thereby enhancing consumer perceptions and CX.

 Your interactions with users and conversations about your brand on social media platforms can give you a clear idea about your brand image.
 Engage with your target audience, gather insights into competitors, understand your brand associations, identify trends on social media platforms, and build a better social presence to create a positive consumer sentiment.

-At Course5 Intelligence we frequently enable our clients to tap into the power of Customer Journey Analysis, Customer Experience Analytics, and Social Media Analytics.
-These contribute immensely to a data-backed understanding of consumer perceptions and help to deliver personalized experiences.
+At Course5 Intelligence we frequently enable our clients to tap into the power of Customer Needs Analysis, Customer Journey Analysis, Customer Experience Analytics, and Social Media Analytics.
+These contribute immensely to a data-backed understanding of consumer perceptions and consumer preferences, helping companies deliver personalized experiences.

 State-of-the-art AI solutions, with Machine Learning and Natural Language Processing capabilities, automate the process of data collection and analysis.
 Both structured and unstructured data, which also includes customer feedback in natural language, are collected.
 Segmented and analyzed in near real-time, the advantages afforded are immense.
 Campaigns can be perfected, outreach can be optimized, and ROI can be maximized.
 All that is needed, is an understanding of customer sentiment, supported by contextual data.

 Digital media data is one of the prominent data sets to be analyzed for identifying consumer associations and perceptions.
 A leading US technology company was looking to understand consumer perceptions and brand associations that were organically appearing on social and other digital media platforms.
 Course5 tracked their performance across the digital landscape and provided the client with a view of how the brand was being perceived across digital channels.